Skip to main content

 Verify that the Operator Private Key is correctly set in config.yaml configuration file.
 In particular, if using unencrypted (raw) keys, that the private (secret) key was copied in the configuration file and that it contains all characters (sometimes it contains a = character that can easily be left out).

-If the node has been stopped and restart, verify that the same configuration has been applied, that the private key has not been changed, and that the db.Path configuration points to the same directory as before.
+If the node was stopped and restarted, verify that the same configuration is still applied, the private key has not changed, and db.Path still points to the same directory.

 could not setup network